tronross/happy-helpers/README.md

 ![Landing Page](./planning/screenshots/landing.gif)

 ### The home page
 View requests for help in your local area.
-Filter and search by categories, dates or the distance from your door:
+Filter and search by category, dates or the distance from your door:

 ![Home Page](./planning/screenshots/home.gif)

 ### The new task page
 Need a hand?
-You can easily add a request for help to the site with the New Task form:
+You can easily add a request for help with the New Task form:

 ![New Task Page](./planning/screenshots/form.gif)